-Y2i’s goal of creating affordable Israel programs has seen a significant uptake in the use of the vouchers, with over 1000 students having participated in Y2i approved programs since 2015.
+Y2i’s goal of creating affordable Israel programs has seen a significant uptake in the use of the grants, with over 1300 students having participated in Y2i approved programs since 2015.

 Each year the number of students participating in an Israel program continues to grow, particularly those coming from non-Jewish Day Schools.

 To illustrate this, in 2013, 91 Moriah and Masada Year 10 students participated in IST.
 26 students from outside the Jewish day schools also participated in the NSW Board of Jewish Education’s (BJE) Israel program.

 In 2014, to test the assumption that cost is a significant barrier to greater adoption, a donor family committed to making $500,000 available through Y2i to provide 100 non-means tested grants of $5,000 for any prospective applicant.
 This resulted in a 50% participation increase from the preceding year, including the creation of the Emanuel School’s Chavayah program, which sent 26 students.

 Following the success of the 2014 pilot, Y2i was launched in 2015 with $5,000 grants made universally available to every Year 10 student in NSW, ACT and QLD.
 This saw overall program participation increase to 226 students.
 In 2017, Kesser Torah College launched its bi-annual Israel program, bringing the total number of Israel programs currently approved by Y2i, to five.